The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: A Term Calculus with Sub-Machine Semantics

 \section{A Term Calculus with Sub-Machine Semantics}

 We use an untyped term calculus that accommodates three evaluation strategies of the lambda-calculus, by dedicated constructors for function application: namely, $\appLazy{}{}$ (call-by-need), $\appLR{}{}$ (left-to-right call-by-value) and $\appRL{}{}$ (right-to-left call-by-value).
 The term calculus uses all strategies so that we do not have to present three almost identical calculi.
-But we are not interested in their interaction, but in each strategy separately.
+Nevertheless, we are not interested in their interaction but in each strategy separately.
 In the rest of the paper, we therefore assume that each term contains function applications of a single strategy.
 As shown in the top of Fig.~\ref{fig:MockMachine}, the calculus accommodates explicit substitutions $[x \leftarrow u]$.
 A term with no explicit substitutions is said to be ``pure''.

 The sub-machine semantics is used to establish the soundness of the graph-rewriting abstract machine.
-It is an adaptation of Sinot's lambda-term rewriting system~\cite{Sinot05,Sinot06}, used to analyse a token-guided rewriting system for interaction nets.
-It imitates an abstract machine by explicitly searching for a redex and decomposing the meta-level substitution into on-demand linear substitution, also resembling a storeless abstract machine (e.g.~\cite[Fig.~8]{DanvyMMZ12}).
+It imitates an abstract machine, by having the following two features.
+Firstly, it extends conventional reduction semantics with reduction steps that explicitly search for a redex, following the style of Sinot's ``token-passing semantics''~\cite{Sinot05,Sinot06}.
+Secondly, it decomposes the meta-level substitution into on-demand linear substitution, using explicit substitutions, as the linear substitution calculus does~\cite{AccattoliK10}.
+The sub-machine semantics also resembles a storeless abstract machine (e.g.~\cite[Fig.~8]{DanvyMMZ12}).
 However the semantics is still too ``abstract'' to be considered an abstract machine, in the sense that it works modulo alpha-equivalence to avoid variable captures.